globalroo/uk-mps/README.md

 As there is no commonality other than names between the old and the new endpoints, I've had to use them (the names).
 Thankfully they seem to match exactly between sites.

+[Update 5 Dec] Added node module to process data from endpoints into the expected format for the client.
+Work in progress.